 Shared Ownership is a great way for older people to downsize their home

-Older Person Shared Ownership (OPSO): Tailored Solution for Seniors
+What is Older Person Shared Ownership (OPSO)?

 A shining example of how Shared Ownership caters to diverse needs is the Older Persons Shared Ownership (OPSO) scheme.
 This specialised variant of the scheme is designed to address the unique housing requirements of individuals aged 55 and over.
 Let's delve into the key features and benefits of OPSO: